ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 The chart is comprised of 2 panels containing sub-charts, arranged horizontally.
 The panels represent different values of year.
-Each sub-chart has x-axis 'displ' with labels .
+Each sub-chart has x-axis 'displ' with labels 2, 3, 4, 5, 6 and 7.
-Each sub-chart has y-axis 'hwy' with labels .
+Each sub-chart has y-axis 'hwy' with labels 20, 30 and 40.
 Each sub-chart has 2 layers.
 Panel 1 represents data for year = 1999.
 Layer 1 of panel 1 is a set of 117 points.